At a Glance

 2.2 Consider AI’s Impact on Learning Outcomes

-Now, it’s time to drill down on generative AI’s potential impact on this AI-resilient learning experience.
+Now, it’s time to make sure you’re creating an AI-resilient learning experience.
 Are there topics that you’d like to 1) retire or 2) promote given AI’s capabilities?

-• Retire: Just like fluency with a slide rule became less crucial with the invention of the pocket calculator, you might want to rethink some topics given generative AI’s capabilities.
-Consider whether generative AI could “achieve” any of these learning outcomes (J. Rankin, personal communication, January 11, 2024).
+• Retire: Just like fluency with a slide rule became less important after the invention of the pocket calculator, you might want to rethink some topics given generative AI’s capabilities.
+Consider whether generative AI alone could “achieve” any of your existing learning outcomes (J. Rankin, personal communication, January 11, 2024).

 • Promote: Some areas might be newly important in a generative AI-enabled age.
-For example, would you like students to be able to identify common misconceptions about course topics given that those could surface frequently in AI hallucinations?
-Or should they be able to evaluate whether certain subject-related tasks fall within or outside generative AI’s current capabilities?
+For example, would you like students to be able to identify common misconceptions that could surface in AI hallucinations?
+Or be able to evaluate whether subject-related tasks fall within or outside generative AI’s current capabilities?

 MIT Sloan students have told us that they appreciate transparency from faculty around how AI tools might impact their learning.
-You’ll be better able to guide conversations around AI-resilient learning if you begin by getting a clear handle on if, when, how, and why AI could affect student’s progress towards learning outcomes.
+You’ll be better able to guide conversations around AI-resilient learning if you start by getting a clear handle on if, when, how, and why AI could affect your student’s experiences.

 2.3 Refine and Rewrite Learning Outcomes

-Review your brainstorming draft.
+Review your brainstorming.
 Then write your revised learning outcomes by completing this prompt: “By the time students finish the learning experience, they should be able to [ACTIVE VERB]…”

 MIT’s Teaching and Learning Lab blog explains why this format is useful: